ctyeong/OpticalFlows_HsAnts/README.md

 <!-- ![Flow_X](Examples/S2180005/flow_x-2.gif) -->
 <!-- ![Flow_Y](Examples/S2180005/flow_y-2.gif) -->

+# Contact

+If there is any questions about the dataset, please do not hesitate to shoot an email to tchoi4@asu.edu or bpyenson@asu.edu.
+Thanks!

 # References

 [1] Limin Wang, Yuanjun Xiong, Zhe Wang, Yu Qiao, Dahua Lin, Xiaoou Tang, and Luc Van Gool, Temporal Segment Networks: Towards Good Practices for Deep Action Recognition, *ECCV*, 2016.